ml5js/ml5-library/CONTRIBUTING.md

   webpack: Compiled successfully.
   ```

   This means the project is actively being 'build' when you change any of the files in the `/src` folder.
-Any change you make to any file in the `/src` folder will rebuild the `p5ml.js` and the `p5ml.min.js` libraries.
+Any change you make to any file in the `/src` folder will rebuild the `ml5.js` and the `ml5.min.js` libraries.

-4. Test it!
+4. Develop!

 Create a new folder called `/experiments` in the project's root folder.
 Create an `index.html` file and add the following:

   ```html
   <!DOCTYPE html>